Hands-on experience with the Fujifilm X-T3 plus our range of lenses

 WHAT KIT DO YOU NEED?

-Chris shoots his wildlife photography using an X-T2 and X-H1.
-For that reason we will have the newer X-T3 camera with XF18-55 lenses available to use on the day.
+Chris shoots his wildlife photography using an X-T2.
+For that reason we will have the brand new X-T3 camera with XF18-55 lenses available to use on the day.
 We will also include a FREE 16GB memory card for you to use and keep on the day.

 Please aim to arrive 15 minutes earlier than your session time.